 - ½ teaspoon roasted ground cumin see notes for homemade version

-- ¼ teaspoon sugar (optional) - add to balance flavors if yogurt is sour
+- ¼ teaspoon sugar or honey (optional) - add to balance flavors if yogurt is sour

 - 3 tablespoons chopped cilantro & mint